usmansbk/sequelize-graphql-auth-service/README.md

 ### Access container shell

-Every command should be done in a docker container cli
+Subsequent commands should be done in a docker container shell

 ```sh
 docker exec -it auth-server sh